RV-VM/Deliverables/Svnapot/docs/Physical back-end evaluation documents.md

 - Critical path length increased from 0.40 to 0.42

 The critical path is u_T_19_addr_reg_52_ to tlbExec/clk_gate_state_reg/latch, and finally to the clock gate of the state register, which is used to generate the clock of the state register for low power processing.
 This path determines the hit between the virtual address (REG) input to the TLB to be converted and each entry of the TLB.
-It takes out the hit item, checks the A/D bit, and changes the state of the PTW if the A/D bit is not set to read or write.The critical path is the same without Svnapot.
+It takes out the hit item, checks the A/D bit, and changes the state of the PTW if the A/D bit is not set to read or write.
+The critical path is the same without Svnapot.
 <img src="../imgs/reg-reg.png" alt="reg-reg"  />
 **in-reg path group**